-See Appendix B for the 2020 PASER Condition Map for Local Roads in Washtenaw County.
-Click here to visit WCRC's Township Information Web Page.
+Also, see Appendix B for the recent PASER Condition Map for Local Roads in Washtenaw County.

 Fixing and Improving County Roads

 Roads age and deteriorate just like any other asset.
 All roadways are damaged by water, freeze/thaw cycles, sunlight and commercial vehicle traffic.
 To offset natural deterioration and normal wear-and-tear on the road, WCRC must complete treatment projects that either protect and/or add service life to its pavements.